confluentinc/ksql/docs/installation/server-config/index.rst

             $ <path-to-confluent>/bin/ksql-start-server <path-to-confluent>/etc/ksql/ksql-server.properties \
               --queries-file /path/to/queries.sql

-To start the KSQL Server in headless, non-interactive configuration via the ``ksql-server.properties`` file:
+To start the KSQL Server in headless, non-interactive configuration via the ``ksql.queries.file`` in the server configuration file:
    #.
 Configure the ``ksql-server.properties`` file.
 The ``bootstrap.servers`` and ``ksql.queries.file``
       are required.
 For more information about configuration, see :ref:`common-configs`.